notunixian/ExternalLogger/README.md

 ### Warning ⚠
 This will **break** being able to connect to sites that use certificate pinning (all google services, dropbox, mega, etc.) **if you are using firefox.** You can fix this easily by going into the proxy settings inside of Firefox and select "No Proxy" instead of "Use System Proxy Settings".

+### Warning #2 ⚠
+**This logger is expected to break when the Menu 2.0 update drops**, as they have added some checks for proxys and certificate pinning.
+This will make it basically useless to try to fetch requests as VRC will deny them as it fails their cert checks.
+When this update drops, this repository will most likely be archived.

 ### How It Works

 * Creates a proxy using the mentioned web proxy library.